-Let’s take a closer look at quince, which is probably one that we don’t come across very often.
-It’s one of our favourite fruits, and it really has a “blink or you’ll miss it” season, so make the most of them while they’re around.
-Although the season is said to last from March to May, in some parts of Australia it can last until July/August.
+Let’s take a closer look at quince, it’s probably one that you don’t come across very often but it’s one of our favourite fruits and has a “blink or you’ll miss it” season.
+So, you should definitely make the most of them while they’re around!
+Although the season is said to last between March and May, it can last until July/August in some parts of Australia.
 Quince is inedible when raw, but applying heat magically turns the fruit from yellow to a deep rosy pink, releasing aromas of vanilla, citrus and apple into your kitchen.